 Running water has always captivated me.
 As a child I would spend hours wandering along the old creek beds near my family's home in the Catskills looking for crawfish and chasing trout fingerlings in the shallows.
-Those early wanderings would eventually take me all over the country in pursuit of a conservation career that now spans twenty plus years.
+Those early wanderings would eventually take me all over the country in pursuit of a conservation career that now spans twenty-five plus years.
 Through the many years of travel and adventures, water was always a defining element of the landscapes where I worked and lived.

 Now well settled in the Adirondacks, my daily commute has no shortage of impressive views where mountain scenery and unpredictable weather create constantly shifting mosaics of rock, fog, and color.
 The rivers in the North Country are particularly adept at reflecting the ever shifting light and moody restlessness of the mountains from which they flow.
 In the eastern High Peaks, larger rivers such as the Ausable are famed for the kinetic energy and life they take on as they flow from the headwaters to the gentler elevations in the Champlain Valley.
 I spend a lot of time exploring these rivers and they are all part of the mental map I have developed over the years.